GRAYS HARBOR COUNTY

 Text versions of past approved minutes.

-NEW Workshop Schedule: On the 1st and 3rd Tuesdays of every month the Commissioners will hold a workshop to discuss county business and planning.
+NEW Meeting Schedule: On the 2nd and 4th Tuesdays of every month the Commissioners will hold a workshop to discuss county business and planning.
 No decisions will be made in the meetings and there will not be a set agenda of topics.
 These meetings are open to the public.
-Resolution 2016-004 .
+Resolution .

 Special Meetings: Special meetings are occasionally scheduled with the date, time, and purpose of the meeting provided to news media.
 There will be 24 hour notice given of these meetings.
 If you would like to be added to the email distribution list for these meetings please email the Clerk of the Board, Jenna Amsbury.
 When able, the Special Meetings will be listed on the weekly calendar for the Board that is published on the Monday Meeting Agendas.
 Official publications and hearing notices are published in the county’s official newspaper, The Montesano Vidette.
 For Special Meeting notices and other meeting dates, please see the county calendar located on homepage.